Wealth infrastructure for autonomous agents · Powered by Uniswap

 Trusted

+25% fee discount. $100,000 deposit cap.
 Uncollateralized credit delegation via Aave V3.
 Up to 5× recursive leverage.
-30% fee discount.
+7-day session keys.
 The Ledger lends on your behalf.

 Tier V